mardesco/bliss/readme.txt

 These files are provided "as-is" with the express understanding that they are not fit for any use or purpose, much less merchantability.
 Use them at your own risk.

 = Support =
 If you require support or assistance, you will find that the WordPress forums are an amazing resource.
-Unfortunately, the theme author is unable to provide free technical support for this theme.
+Unfortunately, the theme author is unable to provide a large amount of free technical support for this theme.
 However, your constructive feedback and suggestions are welcome.

+= Bug reports & suggestions =
+If you spot a bug; if you notice a browser display inconsistency; or if you have an idea you'd like to see incorporated into a future update: please feel welcome to [post to the theme wiki](https://github.com/mardesco/bliss/wiki).

 == License ==